-- If possible, move the person to a shady spot or take them inside and allow them to rest for a bit, out of the sun
+- Move the person to a shady area or indoors, and allow them to rest

 - Remove one or more pieces of clothing

-- Apply cool, wet towels, especially to the face, neck and chest to cool body temperature or run cool water over as much of the skin as possible
+- Apply cool, wet towels, especially to the face, neck, and chest to lower body temperature or run cool water over as much of the skin as possible

-If the symptoms are not caught in time and the situation seems more serious, look for these symptoms of heat stroke:
+If the symptoms are not caught in time and the situation seems more serious, they will include some or all of these symptoms of heat stroke:

 - Racing heartbeat

 - A core body temperature of 103°F/40°C or more

 If the person is exhibiting any of the symptoms of heat stroke, get them out of the heat immediately and call 911 or get them to the emergency room immediately!

 How workers can be proactive about heat safety on the construction site

 As the guy out in the heat you must watch for problems before they arise.
 Follow these best practices: